Ashray123/PhotoGallery/README.md

 Steps to run are:

 1.Clone the repository .
-2.open Form.css in a browser
+2.open Form.html in a browser
 3.and the webpage will be displayed.